qduanmu/complyscribe/README.md

 The `sync-cac-content` command supports transforming the [Cac content](https://github.com/ComplianceAsCode/content) to OSCAL models in a trestle workspace.
 For detailed documentation on how to use, see the [sync-cac-content.md](./docs/tutorials/sync-cac-content.md).

+The `sync-oscal-content` command supports sync OSCAL models to the [Cac content](https://github.com/ComplianceAsCode/content) in a trestle workspace.
+For detailed documentation on how to use, see the [sync-oscal-content.md](./docs/tutorials/sync-oscal-content.md).

 Below is a table of the available commands and their current availability as a GitHub Action: